 The therapy consists of placing cups on the surface of your skin while using heat or a suction tool to remove the oxygen from under the cup.
-This creates a vacuum effect pulling your skin and fascia (layer of tissue just beneath the skin) away from the muscle.
-It is believed to increase blood flow and allow the “bad”/stagnate blood to move.
+This creates a vacuum effect.
+It pulls your skin and fascia (layer of tissue just beneath the skin) away from the muscle.
+This increases blood flow and allows the “bad”/stagnant blood to move.

 Cupping Therapy has been used to treat many different ailments on all different types of people from professional athletes to the general population.
 Some of these ailments include:

-Therefore, if you are dealing with any of the above ailments, cupping therapy may be a treatment to try as an adjunct therapy.
+If you are dealing with any of the above ailments, cupping therapy may be a treatment to try as an adjunct therapy.

-Cupping Therapy should be performed by a medical provider and should be utilized as part of your treatment plan.
+Cupping Therapy should be performed by a medical provider and be utilized as a part of your treatment plan.